timosalm/tap-operator-workshop/workshop/content/exercises/path-to-prod-ci.md

 ###### Source Tester

-The Source Tester step executes uses by default [Tekton](https://tekton.dev) to run a Pipeline that runs tests part of the application's source code.
+The Source Tester step executes uses by default [Tekton](https://tekton.dev) and as an alternative Jenkins (more to come in the future) to run a Pipeline that executes tests part of the application's source code.
 Depending on how much flexibility your developers need, they can define it for their applications or as the rest of the supply chain it will also be defined and provided by the operators.
 The pipeline can also be applied via GitOps, in our case there is already a very basic example that just works for Spring Boot applications using Maven applied to the cluster.
 ```execute
 kubectl eksporter Pipeline --keep metadata.labels